-Waterfalls in Illinois are quite a magical sight to see, and we’re fortunate to have a nice collection of these hidden gems right here in the suburbs of Chicago.
+Waterfalls are such a calming, beautiful sight to see.
+We’re fortunate to have a nice collection of these hidden gems right here in the suburbs of Chicago.
 Arriving at a breathtaking waterfall is such a treat after a nice hike.
 Of course, part of the fun is the adventure of finding these peaceful parts of nature.

 There are loads of picturesque, kid-friendly wooded trails to explore on your quest that lead to truly beautiful, unique waterfalls.
 We’ve found the very best ones locally!